 The past year has been a tough one for me running wise.
-I injured my calf almost exactly one year ago and the road to recovery was neither smooth nor straightforward.
+I injured my calf almost exactly one year ago and the road to recovery has been far from smooth.
 I’m happy to say now, though, that the future finally looks bright.

 This post is going to be a long one, but I want a record of everything I went through for the future.
 It’s so easy to forget how bad things once were when things start going well.
 Perhaps someone else will find them useful, especially anyone considering an autologous blood injection.